 - 6. Mount a replacement HDD.
-(See "5.3.4 Installing and Removing an HDD".)
+(See "5.3.6 Installing and Removing an HDD".)
 The HDD status lamp starts flashing eventually and rebuilding of the RAID1 system starts.
-The rebuild process takes about 50 minutes in the case of a 320 GB HDD. - Notes: 1.
+The rebuild process takes about 120 minutes in the case of a 1 TB HDD without a load.
+The rebuild process takes about 280 minutes in the case of a 2 TB HDD without a load. - Notes: 1.
 If the rebuild process does not start within 3 minutes, restart the equipment.
 If the rebuild process still does not start, the HDD or the equipment may have failed.
-Ask for a send-back repair or contact maintenance personnel, depending on the type of maintenance contract you have. - 2.
-From after an HDD is mounted in the equipment until the rebuild process is complete, the drive bay status in the Hardware status window is as follows.
+Ask for a send-back repair or contact maintenance personnel, depending on the type of maintenance contract you have. - From after an HDD is mounted in the equipment until the rebuild process is complete, the drive bay status in the Hardware status window is as follows.
 Note that "OFFLINE" may not be displayed, even immediately after an HDD is mounted.